How it works Features Pricing API Log in Start free

 Moving a candidate

-Click the stage track (the dot-and-line progress bar) on any candidate row to advance them to a new stage.
+Click the stage track (the segmented progress bar) on any candidate row to advance them to a new stage.
 You can also click the Reject button to move them directly to rejected.
 When you move a candidate to Shortlisted, Interviewing, Offered, or Rejected — a relevant draft email appears automatically for you to review and send.

 💡